Sitecore/jss/samples/node-headless-ssr-experience-edge/README.md

 	> You can test Graphql queries using GraphiQL.

-1. Update `/src/components/GraphQL-ConnectedDemo/query.graphql` query and corresponding component to be compatible with Edge schema.
-See [example](../nextjs\src\components\graphql\GraphQL-ConnectedDemo.graphql).

-1. Update `/sitecore/definitions/components/GraphQL-IntegratedDemo.sitecore.graphql` query and corresponding component to be compatible with Edge schema.
-See [example](../nextjs/sitecore/definitions/components/graphql/GraphQL-IntegratedDemo.sitecore.graphql).
+1. If necessary, update your app's GraphQL components to be compatible with Experience Edge schema.
+See examples in [Next.js sample app](../nextjs).

-1. Deploy updated items using `jss deploy items -c -d`.

 1. Build your JS app bundle with `jss build`.